2010 Gaza flotilla raid: UN Palmer Report

 Of those killed, the report noted, "no evidence has been provided to establish that any of the deceased were armed with lethal weapons".
 It further noted, "at least one of those killed, Furkan Dogan, was shot at extremely close range.
 Mr. Dogan sustained wounds to the face, back of the skull, back and left leg.
 That suggests he may already have been lying wounded when the fatal shot was delivered, as suggested by witness accounts to that effect."
 The lack of satisfactory explanation was pointed out:

 Forensic evidence showing that most of the deceased were shot multiple times, including in the back, or at close range has not been adequately accounted for in the material presented by Israel.

 In regards to the Gaza blockade, the commission writes:

 Israel faces a real threat to its security from militant groups in Gaza ...
 The naval blockade was imposed as a legitimate security measure in order to prevent weapons from entering Gaza by sea and its implementation complied with the requirements of international law.

 The report was also critical of the flotilla, describing it as "reckless".
 Turkey was criticized as well for not doing more to persuade flotilla participants to avoid armed conflict with Israeli soldiers.
 Finally, the report presented the following as rapprochement, i.e., for the re-establishment of cordial relations between Turkey and Israel:

 An appropriate statement of regret should be made by Israel in respect of the incident in light of its consequences.
 Israel should offer payment for the benefit of the deceased and injured and their families ...
 Turkey and Israel should resume full diplomatic relations ...

+On the subject of previous investigations, the report found that Israel's Turkel Commission which investigated the events was professional, independent and unbiased.
+It also criticized the Turkish government's behavior in its dealings with the committee, concluding that the Turkish investigation was politically influenced and its work was not professional or independent.

 Israel's ambassador to the U.S., Michael Oren, said "We think it was a fair and balanced report", and that Israel would not apologize to Turkey.
 The Israeli Prime Minister's Office stated that Israel has adopted the report, except for its conclusions regarding the use of force in the flotilla raid.
 Turkey criticized the report for accepting Israel's naval blockade as legal, and Turkey's president Abdullah Gul said his country considered the report "null and void".
-Turkish Foreign Minister Ahmed Davutoglu said the UN hadn't endorsed the Palmer report and that Turkey was going to challenge the legality of the blockade in the International Court of Justice.
+Turkish Foreign Minister Ahmed Davutoglu said the UN had not endorsed the Palmer report and that Turkey was going to challenge the legality of the blockade in the International Court of Justice.